clarin-eric/fcs-sru-aggregator-ui/README.md

 - "branding" related configs:
   - `HEAD_TITLE`: the base application title for the browser
-  - `CONTACT_ADDRESS`: the contact email address for users to get in contact with
-  - `TERMS_AND_DISCLAIMER_ADDRESS`: the webpage with information about the website like disclaimer, imprint, GDPR, ...
   - `CANONCIAL_URL`: the canonical URL to the application (head meta information), _unused for now?_
 - deployment base configuration
   - `DEPLOY_PATH`: the (sub-)path the application is served from, by default `/` for the root